OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows

 The bright intermediate portion of the wings suggests the acceleration power law for the velocity field.
 Visual assessment of the highly asymmetric line profile in the spectrum of NGC 2992 and comparison with models in Figures \ref{fig:filled_cones}, \ref{fig:hollow_cones}, and \ref{fig:cone_disk_profiles} also suggests a hollow cone geometry with an obstructing disk.
 As such, we subsequently model the [\ion{O}{iii}] doublet using {\tt OutLines} assuming an acceleration power law, an open cone geometry, and an obstructing disk.
-We impose the following into the prior: $v_\infty$ within a 300 \kms\ standard deviation of the apparent maximum velocity of 1100 \kms, a static velocity dispersion within 50 \kms\ standard deviation of the apparent dispersion of 110 \kms, accounting for the LSF, line fluxes within 5\% of the [\ion{O}{iii}] 5007/4959 flux ratio of 2.98 given by atomic data \citep{Storey2000}, and angles within 10$^\circ$ standard deviation of the best guess values from the trust-reflective fit.
-With line profiles predicted by {\tt OutLines} added to the continuum and subsequently convolved with the WiFES LSF \citep{WiFES}, we use {\tt emcee} to sample the posterior on the outflow parameters, requiring $\theta_o-\theta_c>5^\circ$.
+We impose the following into the prior: line fluxes within 5\% of the [\ion{O}{iii}] 5007/4959 flux ratio of 2.98 given by atomic data \citep{Storey2000} and $\theta_o-\theta_c>5^\circ$.
+With line profiles predicted by {\tt OutLines} added to the continuum and subsequently convolved with the WiFES LSF \citep{WiFES}, we use {\tt emcee} to sample the posterior on the outflow parameters.
 Due to the large number of parameters, potential degeneracies, and sensitivity to initial conditions, we run the sampler four times longer, for a total of 40 000 samples post burn-in.